segmentio/glue/README.md

 # Glue

-Glue generates client code for your [net/rpc] Go RPC server.
+Glue generates client code for your Go RPC server.
+It currently supports
+- [net/rpc]
+- [gorilla/rpc]

 **Status:** Glue is still extremely immature.
 It needs tests, feedback, and more.
 Still, it's functional so try it out and contribute!
 Just don't be surprised by